 Substance Abuse, Addiction, and Meloxicam

 However, some people do reportedly abuse meloxicam because it is a prescription painkiller, which some people assume means that it contains an opioid.
-Individuals who have struggled with opioid addiction or abuse may take meloxicam if they believe it is a narcotic painkiller.
-The Department of Justice notes, in a report on drug diversion in New England, that meloxicam has been sold illicitly and seized.
+Individuals who struggle with an opioid use disorder may take meloxicam if they believe it is a opioid painkiller.
+The U.S. Department of Justice notes, in a 2011 report on drug trafficking in New England, that meloxicam had been seized by law enforcement officials in the area.

-Some people who become addicted to prescription opioid painkillers have legitimate pain issues.
-These people may find some relief from their pain by taking meloxicam, but if they do experience euphoria, it is a placebo effect.
+Many people who become addicted to prescription opioid painkillers started taking them because of legitimate pain issues.
+These people may find some relief from their pain by taking meloxicam, but if they do experience euphoria, it is a placebo effect or from simply being in less pain.
+However, the FDA recommends that meloxicam should not be prescribed to patients who abuse drugs or alcohol.
+Drug or alcohol abuse may increase the risk of side effects from meloxicam.

 Additionally, meloxicam may be used in a pattern of polydrug abuse.
-It could be used as a painkiller when other drugs are metabolized out of the body; for example, people who suffer hangovers from binge drinking alcohol frequently may take large doses of meloxicam to relieve their hangover symptoms quickly.
-They are then more likely to continue drinking.
-The combination of alcohol and NSAIDs is very dangerous, as it can lead to serious liver damage.
+For example, people who suffer hangovers from binge drinking alcohol frequently may take large doses of meloxicam to relieve their hangover symptoms quickly.
+This may then enable them to binge drink more frequently, since there may be fewer immediate consequences.
+The combination of alcohol and NSAIDs is very dangerous, as it can lead to dangerous ulcers or bleeding in the stomach or intestines.

-People who smoke should also not take meloxicam even if they have a serious injury.
-Smoking increases the risk of blood clots, as does taking meloxicam.
+It is recommended that people who smoke should not take meloxicam.
+Smoking increases the risk of heart attack, stroke, and blood clots, as does taking meloxicam.

 Get Help for Polydrug or Prescription Drug Abuse

-People who struggle with addiction or drug abuse are more likely to struggle with multiple substances over their lives.
-Meloxicam is a prescription painkiller, and although it is an NSAID and cannot cause a high, some people may abuse the substance anyway due to the nature of addiction.
+Many people with substance use disorders struggle with multiple substances over the course of their lives.
+Meloxicam is a prescription painkiller, and although it is an NSAID and cannot cause a high, some people may misuse or abuse the substance anyway due to a misunderstanding of what it is or in an effort to alleviate pain.
 In large doses, meloxicam can be very dangerous, especially to the gastrointestinal system.
 It is important to get help from a rehabilitation program as soon as possible to overcome addiction and substance abuse, especially polydrug abuse or issues with co-occurring disorders.